wallnerryan/vagrantspice/README.md

 ============
 The purpose of VagrantSpice is to simplify and standardize how the different machine providers are configured across Vagrant cloud providers.

 The primary example in the current version is getting a CoreOS Fleet cluster up and running across Amazon AWS, Azure, Digital Ocean, Google, and Rackspace.
+The current repository has 27 Data centers among these providers working with CoreOS images.

 If you take a peak at the VagrantspiceDir and the provider/consumer config files you can see pretty quickly where we are defining in a structured and consistent way what is typically defined loosely through the Vagrant DSL.